Post job

 • Post a job on free websites.

-During your first interview to recruit computer support specialists, engage with candidates to learn about their interest in the role and their experience in the field.
-During the next interview, you can go into more detail about the company, the role, and the responsibilities.
+During your first interview to recruit computer support specialists, engage with candidates to learn about their interest in the role and experience in the field.
+During the following interview, you'll be able to go into more detail about the company, the position, and the responsibilities.

-In some cases, it's not enough just to interview computer support specialist candidates, so you can ask them to do a test project.
+Sometimes, it's not enough to interview computer support specialist candidates, so you can ask them to do a test project.
 If you are not a technical person and don't know what a test project should be, you can use these websites:

 • TestDome